BOJ head warns on bubbles while board mulls bolder easing

 The BOJ now sets its key policy rate, the overnight call rate target, at a range of zero to 0.1 percent.
 It also pays 0.1 percent interest on excess reserves, which prevents money market rates from falling below that level and serves as a floor on short-term interest rates.
 Shirakawa has been strongly opposed to scrapping the 0.1 percent floor on rates, on the view it would distort market functions.

-It also has several other loan programs, including one offering funds at an interest rate of 0.1 percent to banks that boost lending to industries with growth potential, such as health care.
+It also has several other loan programmes, including one offering funds at an interest rate of 0.1 percent to banks that boost lending to industries with growth potential, such as health care.

-The BOJ eased policy in December via an increase in the asset-buying program and pledged to review its inflation target in January.
+The BOJ eased policy in December via an increase in the asset-buying programme and pledged to review its inflation target in January.

 In boosting asset purchases, a few members called for speeding up purchases of treasury discount bills as a way to narrow interest rate differentials between Japan and other countries, thereby helping to weaken the yen, the minutes showed.